Spicy Cabbage and Corn Slaw

 How can I make this less spicy?

 Depending on your audience, you can always adjust the spice level.
 Leave out the jalapenos and chili powder for a spice-free version, or kick up the spice by adding a serrano pepper instead of the jalapeno.
+If you want some extra smoky flavor, you can use a little extra cumin.
+You can also add a diced red pepper for some added crunch, color, and sweetness.
+It's totally up to you, and it comes out great either way.

 There are so many options when it comes to main dishes to serve with this corn slaw.
 My absolute favorite is the Chorizo Spiced Pulled Pork recipe I am sharing below, which is also delicious with chicken, seafood, pork, steak, and tofu.

 - Pulled Pork: This Slow Cooker Chorizo Spiced Pulled Pork is amazing with corn slaw on top.
-Toss this in the slow cooker, and once it is ready, warm up some corn tortillas and pile this corn slaw on top.
+Toss this in the slow cooker and once it is ready, warm up some corn tortillas and pile this corn slaw on top.

 - Tacos: Plop a generous portion of this slaw onto some Carnitas or Blackened Fish Tacos.

-- Bowls: This slaw would be perfect on top of Chicken Fajita Bowls or Southwest Steak Bowls for a bit of freshness!
+- Bowls: This slaw would be perfect on top of Chicken Fajita Bowls or Southwest Steak Bowls for a bit offreshness!

 - Chicken: Try this family favorite Grilled Pineapple Barbecue Chicken and serve this slaw on the side.
 The spicy flavors complement the sweeter chicken, and it's a fun twist instead of just serving corn on the cob.